ralphreid/WDI_LDN_3_Work/ralphreid/w2d5/homework/movie_app/README.md

 Extend solution to include the ability to relate movies to actors when creating a new movie or updating an existing movie

-Populate db with italian movies in bulk - learn how to injest a csv flie with Enhance UI
+Populate db with italian movies in bulk - learn how to injest a csv flie with postgres

+Enhance UI

+Implement referential integrity in the actors_movies table